GeekTrainer/learn-django/Outline.md

     * Creating a new directory
     * Creating a virtual environment
     * Activating a virtual environment
-    * Django installation
-    * Create a project with Django-admin
-    * Navigating the project structure
-    * Deploying the project
-    * Retrieving the starter app
+    * Retrieving the project starter files
       - Installing Git
       - Cloning the GitHub repository
+    * Django installation
 3. ORM Concepts
     * What is an ORM?
     * Overview of the Django ORM